salsferrazza/cquencer/README.md

 `cquencer` adheres to a simple protocol and is payload-agnostic.
 It listens for connections over TCP on a local address and port.
-Each message received over that port is assigned a sequence number and both the sequence number and the original message payload are published to the specified multicast group with UDP and length-prefixed message framing.
+Each message received over that port is assigned a sequence number and both the sequence number and the original message payload are published to the specified multicast group over UDP.

 ## Rationale